larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![On the Default Schema to be Imported To page, the Default Target Schema is set to osticket.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image57.png "Default Schema to be Imported To")

-16. Once the restore is completed, the following screen will appear.
+16. Once the restore is completed, the following screen will appear

     ![On the MySQL Cluster Data Import page, on the Import Progress tab, status shows as import completed.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image58.png "MySQL Cluster Data Import page")

-17. Move back to the Schemas area of the MySQL Workbench, and click the refresh icon.
+17. Move back to the Schemas area of the MySQL Workbench, and click the refresh icon

     ![Under Schemas, ost\_user is selected, and from its right-click menu, Select Rows-Limit 1000 is selected..](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image59.png "Schemas section")

 18. The tables of the database now appear since they have been restored.
-Locate the **ost\_user** table, **right-click** and then click **Select Rows -- Limit 1000**.
+Locate the **ost\_user** table, **right-click** and then click **Select Rows -- Limit 1000**

     ![The ost\_user table is selected.
 From its menu, Select Rows - Limit 1000 is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image39.png "ost_user table")